 It appears as though virtual fitness as a member resource is a bit of a calculated risk.
 Perhaps a better question to ask isn’t whether virtual fitness is worth your while, but how.

-- Mini-videos, 5 minutes or less, at kiosks in your center to kick start or inspire in-gym workouts; similarly, “How To” videos can give members the additional support they need to use varying equipment.
+- Mini-videos of five minutes or less at kiosks in your center kick start or inspire in-gym workouts; similarly, “how-to” videos can give members the additional support they need to use varying equipment.

-- Mini-workouts, available on your website to grow client base and encourage members to sign up for full-scale classes with said instructor.
+- Mini-workouts available on your website can grow your client base and encourage members to sign up for full-scale classes with said instructor.

-- Small group, scheduled viewings in a group exercise room is great for beginners or advanced athletes looking to follow an ongoing program; think cohort groups/
+- Small-group, scheduled viewings in a group exercise room are great for beginners or advanced athletes looking to follow an ongoing program; think cohort groups.

 - Special, live-streaming event sessions with celebrity or acclaimed trainers can boost group registrations.